dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 shrink the simplex towards a better point.
 An intuitive explanation of the algorithm is presented in: The downhill simplex method now takes a series of steps
 16 KB (2,204 words) - 21:38, 26 March 2019

-The Algorithm Auction
-The Algorithm Auction is the world’s first auction of computer algorithms.
-Created by Ruse Laboratories, the initial auction featured seven lots and was
-4 KB (442 words) - 14:43, 11 March 2017

-Replacement algorithm
-Two kinds of replacement algorithms exist: Local replacement algorithm Page replacement algorithm 429 bytes (12 words) - 19:52, 2 August 2012

 Vatti clipping algorithm
 The Vatti clipping algorithm is used in computer graphics.
 It allows clipping of any number of arbitrarily shaped subject polygons by any number of arbitrarily
 3 KB (301 words) - 05:43, 30 March 2017